Frequently asked questions about the seal harvest

 What are the current seal populations?

-There are three harp seal populations in the north Atlantic; the stock in Atlantic Canada and western Greenland is the largest.
-The Northwest Atlantic harp seal population is healthy and abundant with an estimated population of 7.4 million animals, almost three times what it was in the 1970s.
+Harp Seals: There are three harp seal populations in countries across the North Atlantic.
+The Northwest Atlantic harp seal population in Canada is one of the largest.
+Canada’s harp seal stock is healthy and abundant with an estimated population of 7.4 million animals, almost six times what it was in the 1970s.

-There are two whelping (pupping) areas for hooded seals in Atlantic Canada: one in the Gulf of St. Lawrence and the other off Newfoundland and Labrador.
+Hooded Seals: There are two whelping (pupping) areas for hooded seals in Atlantic Canada: one in the Gulf of St. Lawrence and the other off Newfoundland and Labrador.
 The Gulf of St. Lawrence component is small (approximately 10,000 animals) and harvesting of this herd is prohibited.
-Based on the last survey in 2005, the total population of Northwest Atlantic hooded seals was estimated at 600,000 animals and was growing at a rate of 0.5% per year.
+Based on the last survey in 2005, the total population of Northwest Atlantic hooded seals was estimated at 600,000 animals and was growing at a rate of 0.5 percent per year.

 Will the seal harvest threaten the harp seal population?

-The Canadian seal harvest is closely monitored and managed under the Precautionary Approach to ensure the resource is conserved for generations to come.
-A wide range of factors, including changing ice conditions and their potential impact on seal mortality rates, are carefully analyzed each year and taken into account when making management decisions.
+No. The Canadian seal harvest is closely monitored and managed under the Precautionary Approach to ensure the resource is conserved for generations to come.
+A wide range of factors, including changing ice conditions and their potential impact on seal mortality rates, are carefully evaluated and taken into account when making management decisions.

 Harp seals require stable ice for giving birth and rearing their young.
 Mortality of young-of-the-year seals associated with very poor ice conditions has been incorporated into the population assessments since 2003.
-In recent years (e.g. 2010, 2011, 2013), scientists have observed relatively poor ice conditions in some of the primary pupping areas, resulting in higher than normal pup mortality.
-However, the Department’s ongoing monitoring indicates that some seals may be congregating in non-traditional whelping areas farther north, where the ice conditions are better.
+From 2010 to 2013, scientists observed relatively poor ice conditions in some of the primary pupping areas, resulting in higher than normal pup mortality.
+However, ice conditions have been very good for juvenile survival in 2014 and 2015.
+The Department’s ongoing monitoring also indicates that some seals may be congregating in non-traditional whelping areas farther north, where the ice conditions are better.

 Which species of seals are harvested?